Bath University Rochdale

 of all time, much worse than watching England in the World Cup.
 Each time

-Dale had to equalise and each time they did, to ever increasing cheers of relief.
+Dale had to equalise and each time they did, to ever increasing cheers of

-sense of security with the first 4 penalties, he ‘cleverly’ covered the
+false sense of security with the first 4 penalties, he ‘cleverly’ covered the

 straight down the middle shot with his trailing leg and the pub erupted again.